Héctor Pifarré i Arolas is an Assistant Professor of Public Affairs.

-Jason Fletcher is a Vilas Distinguished Achievement Professor of Public Affairs with appointments in Sociology, Applied Economics and Population Health Sciences.
+Jason Fletcher is a Vilas Distinguished Achievement Professor of Public Affairs with appointments in Applied Economics and Population Health Sciences.

 David Weimer is the Edwin E. Witte Professor of Political Economy.
 His research focuses broadly on policy craft and institutional design.
 Although most of his recent research has addressed issues in health policy, he has done policy-relevant research in the areas of energy security, natural resource policy, education, criminal justice, and research methods.

 J. Michael Collins is Professor of Public Affairs and Human Ecology where he is Fetzer Family Chair in Consumer and Personal Finance.
 Collins serves as Faculty Director of the University of Wisconsin–Madison’s Center for Financial Security.

 Associate Professor Yang Wang’s primary research interests are in applied microeconomics, health economics, and applied econometrics.
 Yang Wang is an Associate Professor of Public Affairs.
 Her primary research interests are in applied microeconomics, health economics, and applied econometrics.